What are Layer 2 (L2) Blockchains?

 Validiums process transactions off-chain and use validity proofs to verify transactions.
 However, validiums don’t store transaction data on the Ethereum mainnet and rely on an off-chain data availability model.

-Low on-chain data storage reduces gas fees as the price of publishing calldata comes down significantly.
+Limiting on-chain data storage reduces gas fees, particularly the price of publishing calldata.
 However, validiums are susceptible to transaction data distortions.

 StarkWare’s StarkEx and Matter Labs’ zkPorter are examples of validiums.